melanorian/LK_data-work/Instructions_Templates/README.md

 Sometimes it works out fine.
 But often, small missing details make all the difference, and the result literally falls apart.
 I once ended up with a crumbly pile that did not hold together at all.
 There was nothing left to do but throw it away.

 Now imagine that instead of a cake, we are talking about your PhD or postdoc project.
-Years of hard work-and at the end, the results cannot be properly understood, reproduced, or reused because of missing detail.
+Years of hard work—and at the end, the results cannot be properly understood, reproduced, or reused because of missing detail.

 That is the risk when research data is left without clear instructions: the recipe to your work.

 # What’s the problem?

-We often assume that publications and manuscripts explain everything-the perfect recipe to understand and reproduce our work.
+We often assume that publications and manuscripts explain everything—the perfect recipe to understand and reproduce our work.

 In reality, there is rarely enough space to describe datasets, variable names, or processing steps in detail.
 Exactly those details may be the difference between successfully reproducing or reusing your work - the difference between a perfect piece of cake or a crumbly disaster.